squirrellyjs/squirrelly/README.md

 ## Contributing

-Squirrelly is still under very active development, and all contributors would be appreciated.
-Just contact me or send me a pull request at Squirrelly's [Github Repo](https://github.com/nebrelbug/squirrelly).
-If you find any issues, submit an issue.
+Squirrelly is still under very active development, and all contributors are welcome.
+Feel free to [fork](https://github.com/nebrelbug/squirrelly), clone, and mess around!
+Then, contact me, create an issue, or send a pull request at Squirrelly's [Github Repo](https://github.com/nebrelbug/squirrelly).

+Beginners are welcome!
+We welcome all contributors, no matter what skill level.